 Nursing Leadership and Administration

 Specializing in Nurse Administration and Leadership will set you up for a career in senior administration.
-These professionals handle the ins and outs of a practice or department such as scheduling to facility management.
+These professionals handle the ins and outs of practice or department such as scheduling to facility management.
 Salaries are competitive and signing packages often come with a great benefits package too.
 Some Nurse Administrators make as much as $200,000 a year, though salaries start at $60,000.

-Nurse Practitioners have one of the most diverse set of skills and job opportunities found in the field of nursing.
-Some of the opportunities available include careers as in maternity, family care, or pediatrics and these specialties will be determined while students are obtaining their online MSN degree.
-Oftentimes Nurse Practitioners are found working in family or primary care offices with the supervision of a physician.
+Nurse Practitioners have one of the most diverse sets of skills and job opportunities found in the field of nursing.
+Some of the opportunities available include careers in maternity, family care, or pediatrics and these specialties will be determined while students are obtaining their online MSN degree.
+Oftentimes Nurse Practitioners are found working in family or primary care offices under the supervision of a physician.
 Because of the nature of their jobs, their benefits come with high salaries and great hours, usually Monday through Friday.
 Their high salary ranges somewhere between $60,000 to $72,000 annually.

 Nurse Anesthetists have been known for being the happiest of all nurses in their careers.
 Specializing in Nurse Anesthesia while obtaining your online MSN degree will prepare you for working in advanced practices, hospitals, and other medical facilities that require anesthesia.
 Some of these include outpatient clinics, dental offices, pain management clinics, and operating rooms.
 Students learn to administer local, general, and regional anesthesia and they learn how to safeguard patients who are receiving a wide range of procedures or surgeries.
 Nurse Anesthetists are some of the most highly respected professionals in the nursing field and salaries average about $150,000 annually.